denglerchr/InfluxDB2.jl/README.md

 ## Reading
 Queries return a DataFrame for each table in the response.
 Two possibilities for queries
 1) `simplequery` does not require the flux language but is quite limited.
-Returns a dataframe for each field.
+Returns a dataframe for each field, grouped by field and sorted by time.
 2) writing a flux query string and using `fluxquery`

 Example: